-Delivered by the University of Toronto’s Rotman School of Management, in partnership with Dentons, LexisNexis, and CBA In-House Lawyers, the next cohort runs September 2026 to June 2027 and is designed to be completed alongside full-time in-house practice.
+Delivered by the University of Toronto's Rotman School of Management, in partnership with Dentons, LexisNexis, and CBA In-House Lawyers, this 10-month program runs from September 2026 to June 2027 and is designed to be completed alongside full-time practice.
+More than 42% of graduates have advanced into more senior roles after completing the program.

 |